 This is the first time this satanic trinity is mentioned together explicitly for the first time although all three appear separately in Revelation 13, and they will appear again in 19:20 and 20:10.
 The dragon was identified as Satan in Revelation 12:9.
 The beast is the government lead by a parody of Jesus, the antichrist (the beast from the sea, Rev 13:1-10).
 The false prophet is the religious support for the kingdom of the beast, doing miracles like an anti-Holy Spirit (the beast from the earth, Rev 13:11-18).
 David Aune draws attention to similar passage in 1 John 4:1-3 (see this post on 1 John 4:1 and deceptive miracles).
 John says some spirits are false prophets (4:1) and the spirit that does not confess Jesus came in the flesh is the spirit of antichrist (4:3).

-Why “like a frog”?
-There is nothing quite like this in Second Temple literature.
+There is nothing quite like the three evil spirits in Second Temple literature.
 Josephus describes a Jewish exorcist who “put a ring that had a root of one of those sorts mentioned by Solomon to the nostrils of the demoniac, after which he drew out the demon through his nostrils” (Ant.
 8.47).
 This fits well with the frogs coming out of the mouth of the dragon, beast and false prophet, but there is nothing in other literature describing demons “like frogs.”

 These unclean spirits do miracles deceive the kings of the earth to gather for a final battle against God Almighty.
 John uses the title pantokrater, (παντοκράτωρ), a title used to describe Roman emperors.
 Although it refers to Trajan, see this post for the combination of pantokrater, earth and sea at Pergamum.
 These demons set up the ultimate confrontation between the one who claims to be all mighty and the God who is the All Mighty.